sergiy79/codecombat/Dev-Setup:-Windows.md

 ### Node.js

 To install Node, first download the correct version of the installer from the table below.
 Then, run the installer.
-Make sure that the Node installer adds Node to your path(don't change the option in the installer circled below from its default value.)
+Make sure that the Node installer adds Node to your path(don't change the option in the installer circled below from its default value).

 ####Node Download Links
 | Windows Version| 32 bit | 64 bit |